 Take us back to growing up on the block with your friends.
 What kind of music would you be listening to in the hot New York summer?

 It's definitely some Reggae.
-My mum was young when she had me, so she was into the sounds of her generation, and she's pretty much responsible for the music that I got into - from 90s Reggae like Beenie Man to Biggie and Prince.
-Just looking back now I'm gonna say Merital Family's Love Dancing because when I was a younger yout, we used to love dancing.
+My mom was young when she had me, so she was into the sounds of her generation, and she's pretty much responsible for the music that I got into -- from 90s Reggae like Beenie Man to Biggie and Prince.
+Just looking back now I'm gonna say Merital Family's Love Dancing because when I was a youth, we used to love dancing.
 You know what I'm saying.
 We used to love that record.
 There was this party that we would always go to in Brooklyn called Day Rave - that shit was tight.
 Lots of girls.

 What record inspired you to start making music?